kmarkovich/kmarkovich.github.io/_pages/current_research.md

 Check out the procesed inSAR timeseries for the Estancia Basin [here](https://subsidence-insar-data.edacnm.org/) (website developed by UNM Computer Science student Carly Salazar!)

 ## Addressing water (over)allocation in agricultural basins using multi-objective optimization and hydro-economic modeling

 <img src="/images/harney.png">

 Groundwater overuse and depletion for agricultural irrigation is a global issue that can have profound impacts on ecosystems and livelihoods.
 Effectively regulating agricultural pumping, however, is a complex challenge that requires stakeholder participation and an understanding of the tradeoffs between competing demands.
 In collaboration with Mike Fienen (USGS), I am working to develop a proof-of-concept application that combines hydro-economic modeling, scenario-based modeling, and multi-objective optimization to implement pumping curtailment in an over-allocated basin in the Western United States.

 I will be presenting on this work at the [2025 New Mexico Groundwater Conference](https://agwt.org/event/2025-new-mexico-groundwater-conference/).
-You can download [slides](http://kmarkovich.github.io/files/4C_Markovich_Fienen.pdf) from a recent presentation, given by Mike Fienen, at the 2025 Annual Meeting of the Wisconsin Section of the American Water Resources Association (AWRA).
+You can download slides from that presentation [here](http://kmarkovich.github.io/files/Markovich_AGWT_2025.pdf).